 A Guide to Data Normalization Techniques for Improved Model Performance

-Data normalization is a crucial step in the data preprocessing pipeline, and it plays a significant role in improving the performance of machine learning models.
-Normalization techniques are used to transform the data into a common scale, which helps to prevent features with large ranges from dominating the model.
+Data normalization is a crucial step in the data preprocessing pipeline, and its primary goal is to transform the data into a suitable format for modeling.
+Normalization techniques aim to reduce the impact of dominant features, prevent feature scales from affecting model performance, and improve the overall quality of the data.
 In this article, we will delve into the various data normalization techniques, their applications, and the benefits they provide in improving model performance.

 Introduction to Data Normalization Techniques